 Find Why A Command Prompt Window Opens Repeatedly On Windows

-Does a command prompt window open on your PC for a split second and then automatically close?
-You’re not alone.
-The command prompt window opens and closes so quickly, it will likely take you several days to figure out is the Command Prompt.
-The problem is, given how common security breaches and scams are getting this is enough to scare the average person.
+If the command prompt window opens repeatedly on your PC — appearing for a split second and then automatically closing — you’re not alone.
+The command prompt window opens and closes so quickly, it will likely take you several days to figure out it is the Command Prompt.
+The problem is, given how common security breaches and scams are getting, this is enough to scare the average person.
 Perhaps you installed an app that came with spyware.
 Maybe someone is accessing your webcam and regularly taking photos of you.
-Or maybe it’s HP audio driver.
+Or maybe it’s an HP audio driver.
 Chances are, if you haven’t visited any exceptionally shady websites in the past, it’s nothing.
-To be sure, you need to figure out why there’s a command prompt window opens repeatedly in the first place.
-This will take a little time to figure out but time is really the only complicated bit.

 Rule Out False Positives